 An investment fund provides an opportunity for you to save and make money.
-While choosing the right fund, research the various fees that a fund charges.
-A management fee is the amount paid to the fund’s investment manager for the investment portfolio administration.
-In some funds the management fee may also include other administrative services provided to manage your fund, such as printing of prospectus and mailing services.
+While choosing the right fund, research on various fees that a fund charges.
+A management fee is the amount paid to the fund’s investment manager for investment portfolio administration.
+In some funds, the management fee may also include other administrative services provided to manage your fund, such as the printing of your prospectus and mailing services.
 Calculating a management fee depends on the specific fund you choose.

 Find out the technique the company uses to calculate its management fee.
 Seek to know what the company’s management fee entails; find out if the management fee includes administration charges and if it is listed separately.
-The technique used to calculate the fee is well explained under the "management fee" or "annual fee" heading.
-The management fee is charged to pay the fund manager, while the administrative fee is charged on activities like mailing services which are not listed under other expense sections.
+The technique used to calculate the fee is well expounded under the management fee heading or annual fee.
+The management fee is charged to pay the fund manager, while the administrative fee is charged on activities like mailing services that are not listed under the other expenses section.

-Add up all charges needed under the management fee.
-Some funds charge a management fee only, while others add administrative fees that are not included in other expense sections.
+To calculate your fee, first add up all the charges listed under the management fee.
+Some funds charge a management fee only, while others add administrative fees that are not included in the other expenses section.
 Find out if the fund charges the fee based on the asset’s size or charges a fixed fee regardless.

-Calculate the management fee by multiplying the percent times total assets.
+Calculate the management fee by multiplying the percent with total assets.
 The standard percentage management fee charged ranges from 0.5 percent to 2 percent per annum.
-For example, if the fund has $1 million in assets and the fee charged is 2 percent, then $20,000 goes toward your fund management.
+For example, if the fund has $1million in assets and fee charged is 2 percent, $20,000 goes toward your fund management.

-Read and understand the different ways used to calculate management fees in different types of funds.
+Once you understand what you're paying, it can help to read and understand the different ways used to calculate the management fee in different types of funds.
 The techniques used to calculate the fee vary from one fund to another.
-In a hedge fund, if the management fee is 2 percent it is calculated on the net asset worth of the fund.
-In private equity funds the management fee is initially calculated on the investor's fund size during the commitment period which ranges from four to six years.
+In a hedge fund, if the management fee is 2 percent, it is calculated on the net asset worth of the fund.
+In private equity funds, the management fee is initially calculated on the investor's fund size during the commitment period, which ranges from four to six years.
 The technique for calculating the fee then changes to the cost incurred by the fund less investments made.